jnduli/blog_jnduli.co.ke/content/drafts/kubernetes_basics.rst

   pods/services that want to access a particular group of pods.
 - LoadBalancer is used to provide external access to a pod within the cluster.

+== Static Project ==
+With a simple html project, we can easily deploy this using a nginx image.

+Clone this repository and run:

 TODO: I mignt need to explain controllers above and what they do.
 Also we might also want to use and IngressController here.